JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 When you export a dependency, it includes all of its API to the framework API.
 The compiler adds the code from this dependency to the framework, even if you use a small fraction of it.
-This disables dead code elimination for the exported dependency and for its dependencies.
+This disables dead code elimination for the exported dependency (and for its dependencies, to some extent).

 By default, export works non-transitively.
 This means that if you export the library `foo` depending on the library `bar`, only methods of `foo` are added to the output framework.